 More than 30 years into his career, the man often cited as ‘The Godfather of Electronica’ is still excited to be making new music.
 He kindly took some time out of his busy schedule to talk to The Electricity Club about his new album and future plans.

 Firstly, congratulations on winning the MOJO Inspiration Award!
 This is something of a turnaround from the early years when the press were very anti-Numan.
 How does it feel to finally get this recognition?

-I read something very complimentary that PRINCE said recently, that was a surprise.
-LADY GAGA even said something nice and that really was a surprise.
+I read something very complimentary that Prince said recently, that was a surprise.
+Kanye West said some cool stuff which was another, Lady Gaga even said something nice and that really was a surprise.

 You’ve also become a seasoned festival performer in recent years.
 How is it different from playing a Numan show?

 Playing to an audience that is not full of your own fans brings with it a certain challenge.
 These are audiences that you need to win over; they are not a certainty by any means.
 But the excitement generated when they are going well, when you see more and more people warming to what you do with each song, that’s pretty special.
 You often play in the daylight so you have no big light show to help you, it’s all about the music and your performance.
 To succeed in that environment is very rewarding and for me, I see it as the most important part of the way forward for my career.
 My music is too heavy and too dark for radio so the only way I can reach out to a bigger audience is via festivals.

 Dead Son Rising is your focus for now, but what of the highly anticipated Splinter album?
 How different will that be from Dead Son Rising and when it is likely to be released?